cjnevin/ReaderMonadPOC/README.md

 Read more: https://itnext.io/functional-architecture-e9031090ff18

-## Synchronosity
+## Synchronicity

-Asynchronous tasks are confined to the App as it's considered a side-effect in this architecture.

 Monads can be chained to perform **synchronous** tasks which can then be executed on a background thread.
 These are essentially using an idea like co-routines to reduce complexity throughout the chain by converting asynchronous operations into synchronous operations.

+Asynchronous tasks are confined to the App as it's considered a side-effect in this architecture.
+However, we can still use them for returned values (as sometimes UI will require multiple updates of a value over time), they will be dispatched by the given `sync` closure in `World` to determine where to execute.
+To make them testable out of the box we must pass in an immediate callback.

 ## Snapshot Tests
 Snapshot will be used to compare the previous recorded state with the current in memory state.
 Tests will fail if they do not match.